LID-DS/LID-DS/README.md

 along with this program.
 If not, see <https://www.gnu.org/licenses/>.

 ## Contact
-Leipzig University
-Martin Grimmer (grimmer@informatik.uni-leipzig.de)
-Martin Max Röhling (roehling@wifa.uni-leipzig.de)
+Leipzig University, Martin Grimmer (grimmer@informatik.uni-leipzig.de) and Martin Max Röhling (roehling@wifa.uni-leipzig.de).

 ## Acknowledgements
 This work was partly funded by the German Federal Ministry of Education and Research within the project [Explicit Privacy-Preserving Host Intrusion Detection System](http://www.exploids.de) (EXPLOIDS) (BMBF 16KIS0522K) and [Competence Center for Scalable Data Services and Solutions (ScaDS) Dresden/Leipzig](http://www.scads.de) (BMBF 01IS14014B).